Why Is Trump’s Lawyer Still Pretending That the Mueller Probe Is Almost Over?

 “I’d be embarrassed if this is still haunting the White House by Thanksgiving and worse if it’s still haunting him by year end,” Cobb told Reuters in August.

 Indeed, Cobb was mocked widely when this prediction did not come to pass.
 At the end of October, Mueller’s team revealed that former Trump campaign adviser George Papadopoulos had pleaded guilty to lying to the FBI.
-On the same day, Trump’s former campaign manager Paul Manafort and his deputy Rick Gates were indicted on mutliple charges.
+On the same day, Trump’s former campaign manager Paul Manafort and his deputy Rick Gates were indicted on multiple charges.

 Yet Cobb just adjusted his deadline.
-The Washington Post reported in mid-November: “he remains optimistic that it will wrap up by the end of the year, if not shortly thereafter.”
+The Washington Post reported in mid-November: “He remains optimistic that it will wrap up by the end of the year, if not shortly thereafter.”

-On December 1, Trump’s former national security adviser Mike Flynn cut a deal with Mueller and pleaded guilty to lying to the FBI about his contacts with the Russian ambassador.
+On December 1, Trump’s former national-security adviser Mike Flynn cut a deal with Mueller and pleaded guilty to lying to the FBI about his contacts with the Russian ambassador.
 Cobb’s statement on the matter suggested this was a sign that the probe was finally coming to a close: “The conclusion of this phase of the special counsel’s work demonstrates again that the special counsel is moving with all deliberate speed and clears the way for a prompt and reasonable conclusion.”

 A few days before Christmas, Cobb offered a new timeframe: “January or so.”

 Now as we enter the tail end of January, Cobb has revised his calculations again.
-In an interview with CBS News’s Major Garrett on this week’s The Takeout podcast, Cobb says he expects the Mueller investigation to be wrapped up in four to six weeks.
+In an interview with CBS News’ Major Garrett on this week’s The Takeout podcast, Cobb says he expects the Mueller investigation to be wrapped up in four to six weeks.

 At this point, Cobb’s shifting deadline isn’t surprising, but it’s still perplexing.